SzymkowskiDev/pandas-cookbook/README.md

 # Pandas Cookbook 🐼🥘📗
 How to perform various data cleaning and manipulation tasks in Pandas.

+The project comprises of the following:
+* Jupyter notebook
-The project comprises of the following: Jupyter notebook, this README containing examples and in the future a collection of Kata challanges on CodeWars.
+* this README containing examples
+* and in the future a collection of Kata challanges on CodeWars

 The link to the CodeWars Pandas colletion will be provided [here](https://www.google.com/search?q=in+progress&tbm=isch&ved=2ahUKEwjQ0rz_7MD4AhWUhP0HHQtoB_QQ2-cCegQIABAA&oq=in+progress&gs_lcp=CgNpbWcQAzIFCAAQgAQyBQgAEIAEMgUIABCABDIECAAQQzIFCAAQgAQyBQgAEIAEMgUIABCABDIFCAAQgAQyBQgAEIAEMgUIABCABDoHCCMQ6gIQJzoECCMQJ1DhBlj_E2DxFGgBcAB4AIABXYgBqweSAQIxMpgBAKABAaoBC2d3cy13aXotaW1nsAEKwAEB&sclient=img&ei=Ce-yYpCqMJSJ9u8Pi9CdoA8&bih=802&biw=1706).